 In terms of air delivery, both BLDC and normal fans are more or less the same.
 They both have air delivery rate in the range of 230-260 CMM.
-BLDC fans from Atomberg has an airflow rate of around 230 CMM, while Usha’s new premium model USHA Heleous has an airflow rate of 260 CMM.
+BLDC fans from Atomberg have an airflow rate of around 230 CMM, while Usha’s new premium BLDC model USHA Heleous has an airflow rate of 260 CMM.

 Power Consumption: Defining Efficiency

 Power consumption perhaps is the most direct advantage of BLDC fans,

 With an average consumption of 70-80 Watts, normal fans do not support your energy-saving efforts.
 On the flip side, BLDC fans consume just 28-40 Watts on average and remarkably contribute to low electricity bills.
 A 28 Watt BLDC Motor fan can contribute or translate to Rs.1500-2000 savings a year which is significant savings for Indian households.

 For example, if you run the fan for 10 hours a day, a normal fan would consume 75 x 10=750 watts, while a BLDC fan will consume just 28 x 10=280 watts, resulting in a saving of 470 watts or 0.47 units per day.
 If you consider the average electricity charge as Rs.
 9 per unit, this means a saving of 4.23 Rs per day.
 This means a saving of Rs.
 1543 per year.
 Fans in bedrooms are likely to be used for such a time frame.